Smartmansys/.github/.github/ISSUE_TEMPLATE/user-story-template.md

 - [ ] Data on vulnerable persons
 - [ ] Use of new technologies
 - [ ] Blocking a right, service or contract
+- [x] All of the above does not apply

 # Definition of Done